monireach-research/asip-conference-2025/deliverables/presentation/asip_2025_presentation.md

 Let's look at our first validation result: does AI pose detection actually work on infrared night vision cameras?

 **Testing approach:** We collected 20 commercial security camera videos from different manufacturers—Hikvision, EZviz, dome cameras, bullet cameras—filmed in different environments, both indoor and outdoor.
 These are real infrared videos at 1080p and 4K resolution.
-We wanted to see if our software works across different camera types, not just one specific model.
+We tested to see if our software works across different camera types, not just one specific model.

-**The results:** Our system detected body poses in 91.3% of video frames.
+**The results:** The system detected body poses in 91.3% of video frames.
 That's detecting about 30 out of 33 body points per frame.
 The confidence score averaged 0.868—in simple terms, the system is quite certain about what it's detecting.
 False negatives—situations where a person is there but the system fails to detect their pose—happened 12.3% of the time.
 Processing speed was about 20 frames per second.

 **Why this matters:** The AI model we're using—MediaPipe—was originally trained on regular color images in daylight.
+Very little research has actually tested whether pose detection works on the specific infrared wavelength used in affordable security cameras.
 We're testing it on infrared footage in complete darkness.
 And it works.
-This confirms you can monitor elderly people 24/7 using cheap security cameras without needing facial recognition technology.
-You get privacy by design while maintaining monitoring capability.
+This confirms you can monitor elderly people 24/7 using economical security cameras without needing facial recognition technology.

-Very little research has actually tested whether pose detection works on the specific infrared wavelength used in affordable security cameras.
-We're showing it does.

 **Transition**: Now let me show you the cost-effectiveness analysis.